We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The $38 monthly subscription fee allows you to create multiple profiles and access thousands of engaging on-demand workouts.
 The platform also offers two live classes per day and connects you to a leaderboard in case you’re feeling competitive.

-Healthline Fitness senior editor Saralyn Ward is a fan of the Hydrow, saying that the machine got her into indoor rowing.
+Healthline Fitness Senior Editor Saralyn Ward is a fan of the Hydrow, saying that the machine got her into indoor rowing.
+You can read more about her experience in this in-depth review.

 Best home exercise bike